 “The need for effective solutions for advanced sugar reduction on a global scale has never been clearer or more urgent.
-With today’s opening, we are showing that, as an industry, we can do more, and faster, to innovate and provide consumers around the world with reduced- and zero-calorie food and beverage products, with no compromise on taste, and so help support good health and well-being in our societies,” said Patrick Niels, President of DSM Food Specialties and Avansya Board Member.
+With today’s opening, we are showing that, as an industry, we can do more, and faster, to innovate and provide consumers around the world with reduced- and zero-calorie food and beverage products, with no compromise on taste, and so help support good health and well-being in our societies,” said Patrick Niels, President of dsm-firmenich Food Specialties and Avansya Board Member.

 EVERSWEET™ clean taste profile is well-suited for use in products such as yogurt, chocolate milk, soft drinks, ice cream, cereal, bars and confections.
 Avansya has commercial volumes available and is already supplying EVERSWEET™ to various customers.
 Further consumer products will launch in the coming months across multiple market segments.
 Over 300 customer trials and product development projects are currently in progress.

 EVERSWEET™ is GRAS and FEMA GRAS approved for use in food and beverage products in the U.S. and Mexico and additional regulatory approvals for use in other countries are underway.